 This should come to no surprise to MyDomaine devotees, but hanging drapes as high as they’ll go is a cardinal rule of décor.
 "It draws the eye up," says Caitlin Murray, and makes ceilings feel higher.
 "Make sure drapes only barely graze the floor," she adds.
 Otherwise, it might look unpolished and unprofessional.

-At the end of the day, paint will always remain the most cost-effective way to transform a space, and our designers agree.
+At the end of the day, the paint will always remain the most cost-effective way to transform a space, and our designers agree.
 "Give tired looking cabinetry in your kitchen or bathroom a fresh coat of paint rather than stain," says Sara Gilbane.
-She also recommends sanding down a sad parquet floor and painting it with marine paint for a hard wearing finish.
+She also recommends sanding down a sad parquet floor and painting it with marine paint for a hard-wearing finish.

 Martyn Lawrence Bullard suggests faking trim with a coat of paint: "While wainscoting is typically created with wood paneling, painting is an inexpensive way to add architectural detail," he says.
 "Measure 36 inches from the floor and apply painter’s tape across the room.
 Brush a rich color (think red or blue) below the tape.
 This method is a low-cost way to add depth and space to smaller spaces."